Rerishabh/RH-Dijkstra-Webots/README.md

 *Figure 3: Empirical telemetry data automatically logged by the supervisor controller upon goal arrival during simulation runs.*

 ### 🔍 Key Engineering Findings:
-1. **Perimeter Violation Mitigation:** Transitioning from the baseline pathfinder ($\alpha = 0.0$) to active cost-shaping ($\alpha \ge 1.0$) yielded an immediate **27.3% reduction in safety events** (dropping from 22 down to 16 events) within the tested environment.
+1. **Perimeter Violation Mitigation:** Transitioning from the baseline pathfinder (alpha = 0.0) to active cost-shaping (alpha ≥ 1.0) yielded an immediate **27.3% reduction in safety events** (dropping from 22 down to 16 events) within the tested environment.
-2. **Discrete Optimization Stability:** Due to the discrete cell topology of the graph, the path layout plateaus optimally at $\alpha = 1.0$, demonstrating robust behavioral consistency as risk scaling grows steeper; the environment did not contain enough competing paths with different risk profiles to alter the trajectory further at higher exponents.
+2. **Discrete Optimization Stability:** Due to the discrete cell topology of the graph, the path layout plateaus optimally at alpha = 1.0, demonstrating robust behavioral consistency as risk scaling grows steeper; the environment did not contain enough competing paths with different risk profiles to alter the trajectory further at higher exponents.
 3. **Real-Time Execution Feasibility:** Across all trials, global recomputation times consistently stayed below **4.0 milliseconds**, demonstrating the feasibility of real-time execution within the tested simulation environment.

 ---